Tommertom/safer_fetch_mcp/README.md

-# Fetch MCP Server
+# Safer Fetch MCP Server

 <!-- mcp-name: io.github.modelcontextprotocol/server-fetch -->

-A Model Context Protocol server that provides web content fetching capabilities.
-This server enables LLMs to retrieve and process content from web pages, converting HTML to markdown for easier consumption.
+A Model Context Protocol server that provides web content fetching capabilities **with built-in prompt injection safeguards**.
+This server enables LLMs to retrieve and process content from web pages, converting HTML to markdown for easier consumption, while protecting against malicious content that could manipulate the LLM.

+## ⚠️ Disclaimer

+**This software is provided "as is" without warranty of any kind.** While this server implements prompt injection detection and mitigation measures, **no security solution is 100% effective**.
+The safeguards implemented are designed to reduce risk but cannot guarantee complete protection against all prompt injection attacks.

+Users should:
+- Exercise caution when fetching content from untrusted sources
+- Review fetched content before acting on it in sensitive contexts
+- Understand that determined attackers may find ways to bypass detection
+- Not rely solely on these safeguards for security-critical applications

+The maintainers are not responsible for any damages or security incidents resulting from the use of this software.

+## Security Features

+This server includes prompt injection safeguards to protect LLMs from malicious web content:

+### 1. Content Boundary Wrapping
+All fetched content is wrapped in security boundary tags with a **random boundary ID** (to prevent escape attacks).
+The wrapper includes:
+- Clear instructions that content should be treated as **DATA ONLY**, not as instructions
+- Critical security rules for the LLM to follow
+- Source URL attribution

+### 2. Prompt Injection Pattern Detection
+Content is scanned for 20+ suspicious patterns including:
+- **Instruction overrides**: "ignore previous instructions", "disregard prior prompts"
+- **Role manipulation**: "you are now", "act as", "pretend to be"
+- **System prompt attacks**: "new system prompt", "override instructions"
+- **Jailbreak attempts**: "developer mode", "DAN mode", "bypass restrictions"
+- **Output manipulation**: "do not mention", "keep this secret"
+- **Encoded instructions**: Base64 patterns, "decode and execute"

+When suspicious patterns are detected:
+- A `SECURITY_WARNING` is added to the output
+- The LLM is instructed to spawn a subagent for independent review
+- If confirmed malicious, the LLM should HALT and inform the user

 > [!CAUTION]
 > This server can access local/internal IP addresses and may represent a security risk.
 Exercise caution when using this MCP server to ensure this does not expose any sensitive data.